Busy. Please wait.

 show an arc that for the most part follows 180 degrees longitude, although it deviates in several places to avoid dividing land areas.
 When you cross the International Date Line heading east (towards America), the clock moves back 24 hours, or one entire day.

-show the numbering system used to indicate the location of parallels drawn on a globe and measuring distance north and south of the equator (0 degrees)
+show the numbering system used to indicate the location of meridians drawn on a globe and measuring distances east and west of the prime meridian (0 degrees)

 Mercator projection show